Stop drowning in

 Day 30

-New sessions start with full context.
-You just say what to do.
-No backstory required.
+Sessions start with full context loaded.
+You just say what you need.
+No backstory.

 Why this exists